VOLUNTEER APPLICATION PROCESS

 have applied for.

 Unfortunately, there are a limited number of roster and waitlist positions and not all applicants can be accepted.
 We generally receive 2-3 applications for every available student position.

 *Be aware that autogenerated emails are often filtered as spam.

 Please check your email inbox for an email from HSVMA-RAVS and any bulk or spam folders.
 If your email host thinks that HSVMA-RAVS email is spam, find out if it is possible to un-mark messages from us so you do not miss any important communication.

 Adding the address 'firstname.lastname@example.org' to your address book may also help avoid bounced messages.
-Hotmail, Gmail and AOL have all blocked messages in the past and Gmail is actively blocking messages.
+Hotmail, Gmail and AOL have all blocked messages in the past.
 Be sure to check your address book settings and/or set a filter to allow messages from us to be received.

 IMPORTANT: It is your responsibility to maintain email contact with us.
 If you do not receive an acknowledgement that your application has been received within 24 hours, please contact us.
 HSVMA-RAVS can not be responsible for missed communications.

 Veterinarian: U.S. licensed veterinarians

 Veterinary Technician, licensed: credentialed veterinary technicians (RVT, CVT, LVT)

 Veterinary Technician, unlicensed: veterinary assistant working in the field > 1 year